Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Experiments

 \subsubsection{Effects of Cross-Skeleton Node-level Interaction}

 Here, we investigate the influences of the proposed Cross-Skeleton Node-level Interaction module.
 We study the effects of dense geometric distance in Eq. (\ref{equation:bone}), dense velocity in Eq. (\ref{equation:velicity}) as well as inter-skeleton interaction (denoted as inter-skeleton) block, presented in Table \ref{tab:CS-NLI}.
-We observe that the baseline method achieves relatively low accuracy for behaviours such as 'approach', 'chase' and 'walk away'.
+We observe that although the baseline method only using the dense skeleton possesses the fewest parameters and FLOPs, it exhibits the poorest performance, especially for behaviours such as 'approach', 'chase' and 'walk away'.
 The low accuracy is due to the fact it only focuses on intra-skeleton interaction without considering the social interaction between mice.
-In addition, directly modelling cross-skeleton interaction of the same mouse based on dense geometric distance or velocity information, without inter-skeleton interaction and cross-skeleton interaction of different mice, can help slightly improve the average accuracy.
-The performance can be further improved to 65.46$\%$ by fusing the two types of information, confirming that the dense geometric distance and velocity information are beneficial to cross-skeleton interaction encoding.
-With respect to the inter-skeleton interaction modelling, we witness that the models with inter-skeleton interaction based on different types of information achieve better performance than the models without such interaction.
+In addition, directly modelling cross-skeleton interaction of the same mouse based on dense geometric distance or velocity information, without inter-skeleton interaction, can help slightly improve the average accuracy.
+The performance can be further improved to 65.46$\%$ by fusing the two types of information while the number of parameters only increases by 0.19M and the time complexity increases by 0.01G, confirming that the dense geometric distance and velocity information are beneficial to cross-skeleton interaction encoding.
+With respect to the inter-skeleton interaction modelling, we witness that the models with inter-skeleton interaction based on different types of information all achieve better performance than the models without such interaction.
+It is noticeable that the addition of inter-skeleton interaction almost negligibly increases the model's complexity in terms of parameter count and FLOPs but significantly improves the average accuracy.
 In particular, for social behaviours such as 'approach', 'chase' and 'walk away', we can obtain 7.2$\%$, 7.84$\%$ and 13.7$\%$ improvements, respectively by modelling inter-skeleton interaction (see the last two rows).
-Such significant improvements are due to the social interaction encoded by our CS-NLI module effectively.
+Such significant improvements are due to the strong interaction modelling ability of our CS-NLI module.
 By jointly modelling intra-, inter- and cross-skeleton interactions based on multi-order dense information, our method achieves the best average accuracy of 68.3$\%$, which is a 6.17$\%$ improvement against the baseline model.